-Although Palm Springs offers a huge variety of fun and adventurous hikes, one of the most popular and enjoyable lies in the Andreas Canyon.
+Palm Springs offers a huge variety of fun and adventurous hikes, one of the most popular and enjoyable lies in the Andreas Canyon.
 This canyon is a member the legendary Indian Canyons, the traditional home of the Agua Caliente Cahuilla Indians.
 Today, hints of their past still fill the canyon in the form of ancient rock art, trails, and stone tools.
 Andreas Canyon is also filled with a wide variety of beautiful plant and animal life.
 No trip to Palm Springs would be complete without visiting the unusual rock formations and cultural history filling this canyon.

+Staying in one of our Palm Springs vacation rentals and want to find the best hiking in the valley?
 Want to get the most from your Palm Springs getaway?
 Spend some time discovering the incomparable natural, native beauty that the Agua Caliente Cahuilla Indians discovered over 2,000 years ago.
 Settling in the canyons and mountains of what is now called Indian Canyons, these peaceful Native Americans were actually the first residents of Palm Springs.

 Within Indian Canyons, part of the Agua Caliente Indian Reservation, are several unique hiking trails, each with its own beauty and history to share.
 Murray Canyon is actually named after one of Palm Springs' founders, Welwood Murray, who built and ran the first 26-room hotel here in 1886, before Palm Springs was even an official village.
 During your hike, keep your eyes open for remnants of old settlements that once stood in the canyon.